mrzpn/PearShare/README.md

 # 🍐 PearShare
-An community marketplace app aimed at minimising household and retail food wastage.
+A community marketplace app aimed at minimising household and retail food wastage.

 ## 📖 About
 This app was part of a group assignment for COMP4511 - User Interface Design and Construction (22T3).
 It was built using React Native and Expo.